Behavioral Therapy for Crohn's Disease

 The trial does not specify if you need to stop your current medications, but it requires participants to start a new biologic medication for Crohn's disease.
 It's best to discuss with the trial team or your doctor about your current medications.

-Is behavioral therapy safe for people with Crohn's Disease?
+What prior data suggests that this behavioral therapy is safe for people with Crohn's disease?

 Laurie Keefer, PhD